 - prothrombin time

 DIC treatment depends on what is causing the disorder.
-Treatment of the underlying condition is the main goal.
+Treatment of the underlying cause is the main goal.
 To treat the clotting problem, you may be given an anticoagulant called heparin to reduce and prevent clotting.
 However, heparin may not be administered if you have a severe lack of platelets or are bleeding too excessively.

 People with acute DIC require hospitalization, often in an intensive care unit (ICU), where treatment will attempt to correct the problem causing the DIC while maintaining the function of the organs.